arafatDU/URLShortener/README.md

 # URLShortener
-A URL Shortener application by Node.js Express.js MongoDB
+A URL Shortener application by Node.js Express.js MongoDB as Backend and EJS with Bootstrap as Frontend

 ## Running Locally